IgnjatMarko/Angular-Todo-App/README.md

 # Angular-Todo-App
-Todo App created in AngularTs with Tailwind
+Todo App created in Angular 17 with Tailwind.